JustinLove/commander_regeneration/README.md

 - Negative damage works for direct fire and splash damage with `splash_damages_allies`.
 - Negative damage is rejected for damage volumes.
 - Negative armor multipliers work, even for damage volumes.
+- Units in transports aren't affected by area damage.
 - Direct fire weapons cannot target your own units.
 - Secondary fire weapons can target the ground near your units.